 - General Conceptual Ability

-Kaufman Test of Educational Achievement - 2nd or 3rd Edition (KTEA-II or KTEA-3)
+Kaufman Test of Educational Achievement - 3rd Edition (KTEA-3)

 Administered within the past five years.
 All applicants can submit this testing.